 New Curriculum and Services

-CIP is now utilizing PEERS-based curriculum, an evidence-based social skills training program and is also offering CIP’s Family Services which includes coaching and educational trainings designed to support our families at no cost.
+CIP is now utilizing PEERS-based curriculum, an evidence-based social skills training program and is also offering CIP’s Family Services which includes educational training designed to support parents and other families members.

 Our new Graduate Living Community (GLC) provides lower cost, longer term options for students who complete the on campus program and transition to higher levels of independence within the community.